supremainc/sfmdev/docs/products/hardware-privacy-notice.md

 ### Hardware Privacy Notice

 This Hardware Privacy Notice applies to anyone using this product, “[OEM Biometric Modules]”.
-Please be reminded that WE, Suprema Inc DO NOT COLLECT ANY DATA stored in or collected through this product.
+Please be reminded that WE, Suprema Inc., DO NOT COLLECT ANY DATA stored in or collected through this product.
 You will be collecting and/or using the data independently of us and thus, you should bear in mind that the following data may be stored in this product.